fortesdev/MultisensoryAccessibilityPlugin/README.md

 ![Screenshot 2025-03-09 at 17 12 45](https://github.com/user-attachments/assets/f07fe786-953c-4ab9-8d19-fbb68b4ff0d2)

 2. All low vision changes are applied through a common blueprint method, called "Increase of color, contrast and vision within a volume".
-This method is injected with the folloring required parameters:
+This method is injected with the following required parameters:
    1. An instance of *MultiSensoryAccessibilityPPVolume*, that we created previously.
    2. An instance to a MSMaterialParameter.
 This is a set of constant definitions used by the shaders.
 We provide one ready to use in the plugin's Content folder, but you can edit it and/or create your own.
 Some example of the constants are color thresolds, outline growth rate, and more.
 Keep in mind this file is shared with Color blindness aid, described later.
    3. A value for "color mode".
 It can be either *Normal* (aid disabled), *High contrast* (with unnecessary details and colors removed), and *Monochrome*.